Omni Tax Help

 How to Get Started

 The first step is a free consultation.
-Omni reviews your situation — what you owe, what is filed, what assets and income are in play — and tells you which resolution paths are realistic and which are not.
+Omni reviews your situation, what you owe, what is filed, what assets and income are in play, and tells you which resolution paths are realistic and which are not.
 No commitment required.

 From there, if you decide to move forward, Omni handles the IRS communication, prepares the documentation, and pursues the best available resolution on your behalf.

 The sooner the process starts, the more options are on the table.
 Clients who act before a Revenue Officer is assigned, before a lien is filed, or before a levy hits a bank account have materially more paths available than those who wait.
-Contact Omni today to find out where you stand.

 Frequently Asked Questions